git-log(1) - man - phpMan

 --date=short shows only the date, but not the time, in YYYY-MM-DD format.

-followed by a space, and then the timezone as an offset from UTC (a + or - with four
+by a space, and then the timezone as an offset from UTC (a + or - with four digits; the

-digits; the first two are hours, and the second two are minutes).
-I.e., as if the
+first two are hours, and the second two are minutes).
+I.e., as if the timestamp were

-timestamp were formatted with strftime("%s %z")).
-Note that the -local option does not
+formatted with strftime("%s %z")).
+Note that the -local option does not affect the

-affect the seconds-since-epoch value (which is always measured in UTC), but does
+seconds-since-epoch value (which is always measured in UTC), but does switch the

-and doesn't print the whole date if that matches (ie skip printing year for dates that
+doesn’t print the whole date if that matches (ie skip printing year for dates that are

-are "this year", but also skip the whole date itself if it's in the last few days and
+"this year", but also skip the whole date itself if it’s in the last few days and we can

-we can just say what weekday it was).
-For older dates the hour and minute is also
+just say what weekday it was).
+For older dates the hour and minute is also omitted.

 locale’s preferred format.
 See the strftime manual for a complete list of format